Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Experimental results

-\paragraph{Performance comparison} Table \ref{tab:class_perf} compiles the per-class performances for all the trained models.
+Table \ref{tab:class_perf} compiles the per-class performances for all the trained models.
 Both the global (mIoU) and all the per-class performances (IoU) of the models trained using the proposed down-sampling strategy are higher than those of their respective baselines.
 It is noteworthy that the performance of the $\frac{1}{4}$ models using the proposed down-sampling strategy is higher than those of their respective $\frac{1}{2}$ baseline models.
-Gains in performance are larger for thin classes (\textit{fence, pole, traffic light}) and low represented classes (e.g., \textit{wall}).
+Gains in performance are larger for thin classes (\textit{fence, pole, traffic light}) and low-represented classes (e.g., \textit{wall}).
 Figure \ref{fig:Qualitative} depicts qualitative results for different training input resolutions.
-Note how as the training input decreases its resolution, so does the models capability of discerning further finer details.
-In the supplementary material, we include an statistical analysis on the correlation between the nature of the classes and the gains in performance.
+Note how as the training input decreases its resolution, so does the model's capability of discerning further finer details.